-The device is based on the cochlear implant technology, which stimulates auditory nerves, producing a hearing sensation.
+The device is based on cochlear implant technology, which stimulates auditory nerves, producing a hearing sensation.

 Vercise Gevia deep brain stimulation system design and features